snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.5.md

 ## General Settings

-These are general settings that affect the behavior of Sanoid.net.\
+These are general settings that affect the behavior of SnapsInAZfs.\
 They can be overridden by command-line arguments, as noted.

 **/DryRun** (boolean - "true" or "false")
-: This is a global setting that controls whether Sanoid.net will perform a dry run, when invoked.
-If this setting is "true," Sanoid.net will perform a dry run and make no changes to ZFS.
+: This is a global setting that controls whether SnapsInAZfs will perform a dry run, when invoked.
+If this setting is "true," SnapsInAZfs will perform a dry run and make no changes to ZFS.
 The command-line option **\-\-dry-run** overrides this setting.

 **/TakeSnapshots** (boolean - "true" or "false")
-: This is a global setting that controls whether Sanoid.net will take new snapshots.
-If this setting is true, Sanoid.net will take snapshots according to the properties set on each ZFS dataset.
-If this setting is false, new snapshot processing is skipped and no new snapshots will be taken, regardless of the sanoid.net:takesnapshots property set on each ZFS dataset.
+: This is a global setting that controls whether SnapsInAZfs will take new snapshots.
+If this setting is true, SnapsInAZfs will take snapshots according to the properties set on each ZFS dataset.
+If this setting is false, new snapshot processing is skipped and no new snapshots will be taken, regardless of the snapsinazfs.com:takesnapshots property set on each ZFS dataset.
 The command-line options **\-\-take-snapshots** and **\-\-no-take-snapshots** override this setting.

 **/PruneSnapshots** (boolean - "true" or "false")
-: This is a global setting that controls whether Sanoid.net will prune expired snapshots.
-If this setting is true, Sanoid.net will prune eligible snapshots according to the properties set on each snapshot or inherited from its parent dataset.
-If this setting is false, existing snapshots will not be pruned, regardless of the sanoid.net:prunesnapshots property setting on each ZFS dataset, the retention properties on each ZFS dataset or snapshot, or the age of the snapshot.
+: This is a global setting that controls whether SnapsInAZfs will prune expired snapshots.
+If this setting is true, SnapsInAZfs will prune eligible snapshots according to the properties set on each snapshot or inherited from its parent dataset.
+If this setting is false, existing snapshots will not be pruned, regardless of the snapsinazfs.com:prunesnapshots property setting on each ZFS dataset, the retention properties on each ZFS dataset or snapshot, or the age of the snapshot.
 The command-line options **\-\-prune-snapshots** and **\-\-no-prune-snapshots** override this setting.